-In 2019, thanks to the commitment of 37,214 volunteers, we distributed 3.2 million meals to people in need and helped 2.3 million children and adults meet their immediate food needs or chronic hunger challenges in the U.S. alone.
+In 2020, thanks to the commitment of our volunteers, we distributed 4.17 million meals to children and adults to meet their immediate food needs or chronic hunger challenges in the U.S. alone.

-With one in seven children in the U.S. still hungry, we won’t rest on the good we’ve done.
+With one in four children in the U.S. still hungry, we won’t rest on the good we’ve done.
 Instead, building on lessons learned over more than 20 years, we’ll work smarter – and harder – to end childhood hunger.

 Hunger in the U.S.: